Beo-Coder/muek-lib-dotmatrix/README.md

 `matrix.update();`

 Makes a shiftText() and displayBitPatternAll()\
-Also when the last letter is displayed, start from the beginning
+Also when the last letter is displayed, start from the beginning\
+returns `true` if text starts from the beginning

 <br/>